slcs-jsc/jurassic/README.md

     ensuring reliable performance and scientific credibility across a wide range of atmospheric conditions.

+- **Parallel execution for HPC environments**: JURASSIC supports workflow-level parallelism, OpenMP acceleration across the tool suite, and MPI-based task distribution for retrieval workloads.
-- **Hybrid parallelization for HPC environments**: JURASSIC enables hybrid MPI–OpenMP parallelization for highly efficient execution on multicore CPUs and HPC clusters, enabling the processing of large datasets, global simulations, or long time series with excellent scalability.
+    This enables efficient execution on multicore CPUs and HPC clusters for large datasets and campaign-style processing.

 - **Open source and community-oriented**: JURASSIC is distributed under the GNU General Public License (GPL), fostering